 Since, I have asked this question many, many times.
 The most common answer is “I would start to neglect those that I love.”
 Death, endings, and limitation are part of what helps us to value what we have.
 It makes it more meaningful and precious.
 Occasionally, I get a different answer: “I would finally feel free to engage in relationships because I would no longer be afraid of losing the other.”
 This answer reflects our tendency to hold back and protect ourselves instead of really engaging.
 In reality, I imagine if we were to be honest, there would be some of both these answers in our personal truth.

-Relationship are the deepest and most profound source of meaning for our lives.
+Relationships are the deepest and most profound source of meaning for our lives.
 Existential and humanistic perspectives provide some of the most profound frameworks for understanding this profound power.
-This leads naturally into the final topic: Meaning.
+This leads naturally to the next topic: Meaning.

 Click here to continue to the Meaning versus Meaninglessness Page.